Jake Elwes: The Zizi Project - a deepfake drag cabaret

 The Zizi Project is a series of works that explore the interaction of drag and A.I.
 Currently, The Zizi Project is made up of multiple artworks.

 Zizi - Queering the Dataset (2019)

-Knowing that facial recognition technology statically struggle to recognize black women or transgender people, Elwes set out to "Queer the Dataset" through an open-sourced generative adversarial network (GAN, a type of machine learning model and an early Generative artificial intelligence).
+Knowing that facial recognition technology statically struggle to recognize black women or transgender people, Elwes set out to "Queer the Dataset" through an open-sourced generative adversarial network (GAN, a type of machine learning model and an early generative AI).
 Elwes added a dataset of 1,000 photos of drag kings and queens into the GAN's 70,000 faces collected in a standardised facial recognition dataset called Flickr-Faces-HQ Dataset (FFHQ).
 They then created new simulacra faces, known as deep fakes.
 "We queer that data so it shifts all of the weights in this neural network from a space of normativity into a space of queerness and otherness.
 Suddenly all of the faces start to break down and you see mascara dissolve into lipstick and blue eye shadow turn into a pink wig" said Elwes in a 2023 interview for Artnet.